triosar/novasaur/README.md

 # Contributing
 - Your only concern when contributing should be the `main.py` file.
 All other files do not make up the "core bot", and are used for various reasons, testing or otherwise.
 - Contributions are welcome.
-Much of these will be minor commands/features, but Nova Incorporated developers are free to request changes pertaining to official development, with prior agreement on the features.
+Its preferred that you focus minor commands/features, but Nova Incorporated developers are free to request changes pertaining to official development, with prior agreement on the features.
 - If you wish to submit a pull request, you are free to do so, although any requested code changes will be examined for security and quality.
-- Any new features of commands should accept the pre-existing structure for event and command handlers.
+- Any new features or commands should accept the pre-existing structure for event and command handlers.
 For example:
 ```py
 @bot.command()